k-thornton/design-docs/protocol/external-block-production.md

 ### Costs

 1. It breaks any existing and future assumptions around there being 1 execution layer for each consensus layer client in the OP Stack.
-2. Adding software between a source and desintination will always incur some latency hit.
+2. Adding software between a source and destination will always incur some latency hit.
-3. Without propoer illumination, it could make portions of the protocol opaque to the user, but this may be true of any custom ordering rule.
+3. Without proper illumination, it could make portions of the protocol opaque to the user, but this may be true of any custom ordering rule.
 4. A working solution could delay an in-protocol solution indefinitely due to lack of urgency to merge in.

 ## Resource Usage

-This approach doubles the amount of bandwidth needed for sending a block to the `op-node` by accepting an external block from the block builder.
-Bu the sidecar only forwards one payload to `op-node` based on it's selection criteria.
+This approach doubles the amount of bandwidth needed for sending a block to the `op-node` by accepting an external block from the block builder, but the sidecar only forwards one payload to `op-node` based on its selection criteria.

 # Alternatives Considered
-A variety of alternate desgns we're considered and some implemented.
+A variety of alternate designs were considered and some implemented.

 1. Proposer `op-node` <> `builder-op-geth` (payload attributes stream):
-   - Proposer's` op-node` requests block from builder's op-geth.
+   - Proposer's `op-node` requests block from builder's `op-geth`.
-   - Proposer's` op-node` provides payload attributes stream to Builder'sop-geth.
+   - Proposer's `op-node` provides payload attributes stream to Builder's `op-geth`.
    - Pros: uses alternative and customizable communication channel for payload attributes stream.
    - Cons: requires modification to `op-node`.

 2. Proposer `op-node` <> Builder `op-geth` (no payload attributes stream):
    - Similar to design 1 above, but without payload attributes stream.
    - Block building triggered by enabling block payload attributes in engine_forkchoiceUpdated call.
    - Pros: fewer modifications than design 1.
-   - Cons: stil requires modification to `op-node`.
+   - Cons: still requires modification to `op-node`.

 3. Proposer `op-node` <> Builder `op-node`: (builder API)
-   - Proposer's` op-node` requests block from builder's` op-node` using a special API.
+   - Proposer's `op-node` requests block from builder's `op-node` using a special API.
    - Pros: more modifications to `op-node` than design 2 but less than design 1.
    - Cons: allows for more flexibility in information requested from block builders since request isn't restricted to payloadAttributes.

 4. Proposer `op-geth` <> Builder `op-geth`:
-   - Proposer's op-geth requests block directly from builder's op-geth.
+   - Proposer's op-geth requests block directly from builder's `op-geth`.
    - Pros: likely the fastest approach since proposers `op-geth` is the ultimate executor of the payload.
-   - Cons: requires modification to `op-geth` which is in some ways more sacred than `op-geth` due to it's policy of a minized code diff to upstream geth.
+   - Cons: requires modification to `op-geth` which is in some ways more sacred than `op-node` due to its policy of a minimized code diff to upstream geth.

 # Risks & Uncertainties